Blotch3D/Blotch3D/readme.md

 -   Easily write your own custom shaders using the provided shader code as a template.

--   All other MonoGame features remain available.
+-   All other MonoGame features remain available, like audio, joystick support, etc.

 -   Blotch3D is a .NET Standard Library.
-So, it works with .NET Framework, .NET Core, etc.
+So, it works with .NET Framework, .NET Core, and other .NET Standard code.

 -   See <https://github.com/sqrMin1/MonoGame.Forms> to integrate the 3D
-    window with a .NET Forms GUI
+    window (BlWindow.Window) with a .NET Forms GUI (although this hasn't been tried with the latest releases)

 -   You can develop Blotch3D apps on Windows, MacOS, and Linux.
 Blotch3D apps can be built for any Microsoft Windows platforms, iOS, Android,